An example of one of the dilemmas in ethical economics

 Yes, computers have gone down in price.
 Yes, and they and the new programmes might well be more efficient.
 BUT…

-Which gets to the very heart of ethical economics: simply to improve the profitability of companies – and hence both share values, dividends and executive bonuses – should no over-ridng consideration be made of the economic effect to end users?
+Which gets to the very heart of ethical economics: simply to improve the profitability of companies – and hence both share values, dividends and executive bonuses – what are the ethical considerations of such?
+Should not the economic effect to end user also be of concern?

 It’s not just a problem with near-monopoly operating system suppliers.
 Many professions by restricting membership make their members well-off whilst disregarding the effect high fees have on the “general public”.
 And related side-effects.